Collaboration startup Splice introduces sound effects to its library

 For example, the company sent me a quote from Paul Hammer of the band Savoir Adore, who praised Splice’s ability to help him find music in a certain genre or mood.

 “I do quite a bit of sound design work as well, and often the hardest part of this is finding the right sound quickly. i.e. – a specific sound or a specific type of emotion or feeling attached to that sound,” Hammer added.
-“With a splice database, I imagine finding sound effects will be as easy and accurate as the sample library, and that would be super helpful working on sound design projects.”Featured Image: Splice
+“With a splice database, I imagine finding sound effects will be as easy and accurate as the sample library, and that would be super helpful working on sound design projects.”Featured Image: Charriau Pierre/Getty Images

 0